 East Stroudsburg, PA 18301

-The campus is also serviced by private package companies for deliveries only.
-(UPS, Federal Express, DHL, etc.)
+The campus is also serviced by private package companies (couriers) for deliveries directly to the residence halls.
+This includes DHL, Federal Express, UPS, etc. Please use the address format above.

 Each room is provided with single beds, dressers, desks, desk chairs, and a standard modular telephone jack (except the Suites).
 The rooms may be personalized with furniture from home but keep in mind the space is limited and must be shared with another person(s).
 No University provided furniture may be removed from the room.